Links To Other Christian Communities

 Members of the communities listed here have chosen to express their Christian faith and commitment through sharing their lives and finances, at least to some extent.

 Intentional Christian Communities vary in style and in social and theological approach.
 It is unlikely that anyone would be happy with all those listed here!
-Some of them may be similar to the New Creation Christian Community and the Jesus Fellowship, but most of them will be quite different.
+Some of them may be similar to the New Creation Christian Community, but most of them will be quite different.

 I have tried to include communities which see themselves (and others) as Christian, and which others see as Christian.
 I am open to other suggestions.

 A B C D E F G H I J K L N O P R S T U V W more

 Evangelical network founded by Francis Schaeffer.
 Communities in the USA, England, Sweden, Netherlands, Switzerland and South Korea.